K0d1Lu/gitdd/README.md

 -u given url of the git repository (mandatory)
--d folder to download (optional - default to repository name) -o output folder (optional - default to folder to download name or repository name)
+-d folder to download (optional - default to repository name) -o output folder (optional - default to repository name)
 ```

+Type `$ gitd --help`to get more insight